argykar/SME/README.md

+# Statistical Methods in Epidemiology package
-# SME
+## aka SME

 ## Authors: Argiris Karanikolaou, Achilleas Stamoulopoulos
-Package for the Lab notes.
+Package for the Lab [notes](https://github.com/argykar/Statistical-Methods-in-Epidemiology).

 Contains functions and datasets of the class of Statistical Methods in Epidemiology.